Nihal182/Nihal182/README.md

 - I like music :metal: , animes&movies :clapper: , books :books: and technologies :woman_technologist:;

-- :art: Going deeper into C# , .NET and Vector art;

 - :trophy: I'm avaliable for any project;